pramalin/quarkus-raspberry-pi/index.md

 - **References**
     - General Kubernetes [documentation](https://kubernetes.io/docs/home/) is the good place to start learning the concepts.

-    - [Goole Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/) is Goole's implementation of Kubernetes on cloud.
+    - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/) is Google's implementation of Kubernetes on cloud.
 Their implementation and the Web interface to manage Kubernetes is considered to be the most polished.
 The documentation has several tutorials for Java examples and offers free credit to test drive their platform.

     - [OpenShift](https://learn.openshift.com/) is a Platform as a Service offering from Red Hat, built on top of Kubernetes.
 This implementation also offers very good Web UI and used by many businesses to implement on-premises Container infrastructure.